 You can use Question schema to enable the FAQ schema markup on your website.
 If you’re using WordPress, you can install free plugins for FAQ schema to easily add schema markup.

-Another thing you can do to rank for PAA is to use an FAQ section for most of your contents.
+Another thing you can do to rank for PAA is to use an FAQ section for most of your content.
 If you’re a regular reader of our blog, you’ll notice that we often use an FAQ section for most of our blog posts.

 FAQ sections not only help your blog audience but they can increase your chances of ranking for People Also Ask SEO.